Jane Mayer of The New Yorker profiled Vice President Mike Pence in a piece called "The Danger of President Pence."

-“Congress should support the re-authorization of the Ryan White Care Act only after completion of an audit to ensure that federal dollars were no longer being given to organizations that celebrate and encourage the types of behaviors that facilitate the spreading of the HIV virus.
-Resources should be directed toward those institutions which provide assistance to those seeking to change their sexual behavior,” the website said.
+“Congress should support the re-authorization of the Ryan White Care Act only after completion of an audit to ensure that federal dollars were no longer being given to organizations that celebrate and encourage the types of behaviors that facilitate the spreading of the HIV virus," the website said.

 Human Rights Watch (HRW) described “conversion therapy” as “a range of dangerous and discredited practices that falsely claim to change a person’s sexual orientation or gender identity or expression.”